-Length: The paper must be between 10 and 15 pages (text only; not including figures or references).
+Length: The paper must be between 10 and 15 double-spaced pages (12 point font, text only; not including figures or references), using 5000 words as a rough guideline for the maximum length of the paper.
 If a longer paper is in the works for submission, then the student may provide an “abridged version” as the qualifying exam paper.
-(As a guideline: 15 pages at 11 pt, double-spaced is approximately 5000 words.)

 Advisor Statment: The faculty advisor must provide a statement describing his/her role in the project design and writing component of the student's submission.
 This can include, but is not limited to, project conception, development, and degree of editing of paper drafts.

 Deadline: For students entering with a bachelor’s degree, this writing sample will be due to their exam committee at the beginning of their fourth term (January 15 for Winter exams or September 15 for Fall exams).
 For students entering with a master’s degree, the writing sample will be due to the exam committee in the middle of their second term (by March 15 for Winter term, or October 15 for Fall term).

 Submission: The writing sample must be submtted as a PDF by midnight on the due date.
 Students will have their own Box folder for the PDF that will be shared with their prelim committees.